chromatone/touchme/README.md

 ### How run and build the app locally

-1. Clone this repo to your computer
+1. Clone this repo to a folder on your computer
 2. Run `pnpm i` to install all project dependencies (You may need to [install pnpm](https://pnpm.io/installation) before)
 3. Run the dev script with `pnpm run dev` and visit the localhost address for development and tests
 4. Run the build script with `pnpm run build` and have the `dist` folder ready to upload to your static file web hosting.